Israeli folk dance: History

-The Jews have a long dance history, within and outside the land of Israel.
+The Jews have a long dance history within and outside the land of Israel.
 The Bible and Talmud refer to many events related to dance, and contain over 30 different dance terms.

 During the dispersion, the dancing associated with the normal activities of a nation in its own country ceased.
-The need for community dances first arose among the halutzim of the First Aliyah in 1882, continuing with the Second Aliyah (1904–1914) and the Third Aliyah (1919–1923).
-During the Second and Third Aliyah periods, between 1904 and 1923, the halutzim danced only dances that they had brought with them from the Diaspora — the Horah, Polka, Krakowiak, Czerkassiya and Rondo, with the Horah becoming the national dance.
-Israeli folk dances were created as way of helping to create a new Israeli culture in the land of Israel, combining elements from other dance cultures with the music and themes of modern Israel.
-Most of the dances could be danced by young and old, and celebrated the pioneering spirit.
+The need for community dances first arose among the halutzim (pioneers) of the First Aliyah in 1882, continuing with the Second Aliyah (1904–1914) and the Third Aliyah (1919–1923).
+During the Second and Third Aliyah periods, between 1904 and 1923, the halutzim danced only dances that they had brought with them from the Diaspora — the horah, polka, Krakowiak, Czerkassiya and rondo, with the horah becoming the national dance.
+Israeli folk dances were created as to help create a new Israeli culture in the land of Israel, combining elements from other dance cultures with the music and themes of modern Israel.
+Most dances can be danced by young and old people, celebrating the pioneering spirit.
 Others were created for professional or semi-professional performing dance groups.
 Israeli folk dancing is a popular recreational activity in Israel and performed publicly in many towns and cities, particularly on beachfronts and promenades (known as tayelets).
 It has also spread over time to other countries around the world.

-Rivka Sturman, who immigrated to Mandate Palestine, observed that children were being taught German songs in kindergarten and decided it was important for them to have songs and dances that reflected the culture of their own country.
+Rivka Sturman, a choreographer who immigrated to Mandatory Palestine, observed that children were being taught German songs in kindergarten and decided it was important for them to have songs and dances that reflected the culture of their own country.
 She joined a newly formed organization sponsored by the Histadrut that devoted itself to the creation of folk dances.
 Sturman, who had a background in modern dance, became one of the most prolific folk dance choreographers in the country.
 From 1942 to 1983, she created, taught, and performed more than 90 dances, many of which are considered Israeli classics.

 In 1944, Gurit Kadman organized a First Fruits dance pageant to celebrate the Jewish holiday of Shavuot at kibbutz Dalia.
 That same year, she organized the first folk dance festival at the kibbutz, which became a regular event.

 First held in 1988, the Karmiel Dance Festival is the largest celebration of dance in Israel, featuring three or four days and nights of dancing.
 The festival features 5,000 or more dancers and a quarter of a million spectators in the capital of Galilee.
 Begun as an Israeli folk dance event, the festivities now include performances, workshops, and open dance sessions for a variety of dance forms and nationalities.